 Buying a property when the project is still under construction is quite standard in Bangkok.
-This is usually referred to as making a down payment on an off-plan or pre-sale condo!
+This is usually the process of making a down payment on an off-plan or pre-sale condo.

 This practice allows local developers to secure buyers and potentially secure financing from Banks, prior to starting the construction of a residential project.

-In exchange for this uncertainty and the potential risk of non-completion, buyers are in theory rewarded by lower property prices and enticed with a delayed payment plan.
+In exchange for the potential risk of non-completion, buyers are rewarded by lower property prices and enticed with a delayed payment plan.

 Carefully select a high-potential and popular off-plan project and purchase a condo unit at a good price, possibly at a discount.

 Hold the “Property” for a few months or years (Depending on the project’s completion date) and eventually try to “flip/ resell” at a profit.